tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

     entity field / feature trait its default ORM mapping is configured automatically.

 !!! info
-    When using Symfony Flex the required entities of a MsgPHP bundle are automatically created, including ORM mapping and configuration
+    With Symfony Flex the required entities of a MsgPHP bundle are automatically created, including ORM mapping and configuration

 ## Mapping Identifiers